- editor -

 Summary and highlights

-– last academic position: Associate Professor and Senior Researcher, University of Southern Denmark (2012-2017)
+– last paid academic position: Associate Professor and Senior Researcher, University of Southern Denmark (2012-2017)

 – positions at four Australian universities (ten years at the ANU), and at universities in Denmark and Finland

-– approx. 90 publications, more than half as the sole author
+– approx. 90 publications, more than half as the sole contributor

 – eight substantial texts – four books, two edited collections, two major reports to government